Prince Edward County, Ontario: Water activities

 Prince Edward County's main water attractions are said to be its white sand beaches.
 Together, Sandbanks Provincial Park, North Beach Provincial Park attract over 600,000 visitors yearly.
 There are numerous campgrounds throughout the County which allow tourists to enjoy water-sports such as those offered through Westlake Wakeboarding School, kayaking, canoeing, tubing, and more.

-Skateboarding and BMXing

 Beside the historic Crystal Palace is the County Youth Park.
 While the region is known for a large retirement community, young people come to the County to visit the skatepark and playground located in the corner of the Picton Fairgrounds property (which also holds the Picton Arena, the Prince Edward Curling Club & Crystal Palace).
 For example, the YoungLife youth event "Road Rage" had teens of all ages visiting skateboard parks across Ontario and then entering their homemade skateboarding video into a contest; Picton was one of their stops.